Chiu Chung Man

-Chiu Chung Man (招重文; born 7 October 1969) is a Hong Kong football manager and former professional footballer.
+Chiu Chung Man (招重文; born 7 October 1969) is a Hong Kong football manager and a former professional footballer who played as a midfielder.

-Club career
+Playing career

 Chiu started his career with Hong Kong side May Ching.

 In 1988, he signed for South China in the Hong Kong top flight, helping them win 3 consecutive league titles.

 In 1997, he signed for Sing Tao.

 Managerial career

-In 2012, Chiu was appointed as the head coach of Hong Kong top flight club Sun Hei.
+In 2012, Chiu was appointed the head coach of Hong Kong top flight club Sun Hei.

-In 2014, he was appointed as the head coach of the football club Wong Tai Sin.
+In 2014, he was appointed the head coach of the football club Wong Tai Sin.

-In 2016, he was appointed as the head coach of Biu Chun Glory Sky.
+In 2016, he was appointed the head coach of Biu Chun Glory Sky.

-In 2019, he was appointed as the head coach of Rangers.
+In 2019, he was appointed the head coach of Rangers.